“Who gets what” when there is no will can be very different from what you expect.

 The SLRA sets out a fixed distribution.

-If there is no surviving married spouse, and at least one surviving child, the estate will be shared among the ‘children’ – with the share of any predeceased child flowing down to the children (if any) of the deceased child.
+If there is no surviving legally married spouse, and there is at least one surviving child, then the entire estate passes equally to ‘the children’ (surviving and pre-deceased).
+See below for the share of any pre-deceased child.

 Thereafter, the SLRA provides that the estate is to be shared by the surviving next of kin at the closest level of co-sanguinity (i.e. it does not pass to the children of anyone at that level who has pre-deceased).